How to Transpose Data Frame in R

 Here are the steps to follow:

-- Convert transposed data frame into the data.table using data.table() function.
+2. Convert the transposed data frame into a data.table using data.table() function.

-However, you need to install data.table() package first and then load it.
+However, you need to install the data.table() package first, and then load it.
 Check out the complete code.

 library(data.table)